How to Set Up a Research Study

 - Review by NMROC

-Every protocol that involves studies that will be done in a manner that differs from the standard clinical PET/CT protocols must have a Nuclear Medicine Authorized User (AU) involved in the Protocol Development and listed on the protocol (please follow the links for a description of the standard protocols and a listing of the AUs on the personnel page).
+Every protocol that involves studies that will be done in a manner that differs from the standard clinical PET/CT protocols must have a Nuclear Medicine Authorized User (AU) involved in the Protocol Development and listed on the protocol (please follow the links for a description of the standard protocols and a listing of the AUs on the Meet Our Team page).
 The AU can help in the development of a protocol that will target the particular hypothesis being studied while ensuring adequate image quality and maintaining superior clinical standards of excellence.

 If you are having difficulty finding an AU, please contact:

 Please contact Erin Schubert to discuss the study charges.
 The study charges are not guaranteed for the length of a research study.
 They are subject to change with approval by the School of Medicine.

 The Nuclear Medicine Research application form includes information about the people associated with the research study and some specifics about the equipment and radiopharmaceuticals that will be used for the studies.
 If you are unsure about how to answer a particular question, please contact the AU associated with your protocol for guidance.

 Any questions that are left unanswered or are answered incompletely may delay the review and approval while clarification is obtained.

 Review by Nuclear Medicine Research Operations Committee